psu13/mutable-hakyll/posts/10-things-to-eat-in-pittsburgh-before-you-are-dead-2024.md

 Hot dogs at D's must be mentioned.

+The burger (and everything else) at Butterjoint must be mentioned.
+Even though Trevett stopped running the spot last year it has not missed a step.

 Finally, new Hong Kong style dessert place Mango Mango is a must try.
 Not quite as good as the Mango cake.
 But almost.

-Even though we have lost some old friends over the last few years the restaurant scene in Pittsburgh has really started to come back with more variety and
+Even though we have lost some old friends over the last few years the restaurant scene in Pittsburgh has really started to come back with more variety and personality than I could have imagined it having.
+The fact that the asian food is completely taking over Squirrel Hill to a previously unimaginable degree helps, of course.